Our aim is to provide a safe and reliable service

 We use our Twitter account to give our passengers up-to-date journey and disruption information.
 We can't respond to all questions, so we focus on those that will help the most people.
 We understand that delays or disruption can be frustrating and cause stress, but our team are human and will not respond to abusive tweets.
 Please be polite, tell the team exactly what the problem is and they’ll do all they can to help you.

-You can download our statement and policy on modern slavery below.
+You can download our statement on modern slavery below.